yasmeenesaad/Mini-Microservices-Project/README.md

 1. Open the browser and go to `http://localhost:<port>/h2-console`.
 2. Use the JDBC URL `jdbc:h2:mem:testdb`, Username `sa`, and leave the Password field empty.

+## Aditional Tasks
+- **Gateway**
+- **Routing**:
+  - Based on `Path`, `Query`, and `Method`.
+- **Integration with Discovery Server**:
+  - Seamless integration with the service discovery mechanism.
+- **Filters**:
+  - `AddRequestHeader`: Adds a header to the request.
+  - `AddRequestHeaderIfNotPresent`: Adds a header to the request only if it is not already present.
+  - `AddResponseHeader`: Adds a header to the response.
+- **Rate Limiting**:
+  - Controls the number of requests allowed within a certain timeframe.
+- **Circuit Breaker**:
+  - Provides fault tolerance by opening the circuit when failures reach a certain threshold, preventing further requests to the failing service.